Fletcher Brothers

 Pastor Fletcher A. Brothers is a fundamentalist preacher and author from Carthage, New York.

 Freedom Village

 Brothers is best known as the founder of Freedom Village USA, a home for troubled teens operated from a Christian Fundamentalist perspective and founded in Lakemont, New York in 1981.
-The campus was the site of the Lakemont Academy, a secular boys boarding school.
+The campus was the site of the Lakemont Academy, a secular boys and girls boarding school.
 Freedom Village also operated an office in Burlington, Ontario and it had many students from Canada.